tanvim25/DevOps/README.md

 If the canary reports any errors, the infrastructure server stops routing to the canary and only routes to the main application.

 ## Special Milestone
-The purpose of our special milestone was to extend the canary version of our application to log ot only server side errors but also client side Javascript errors.
+The purpose of our special milestone was to extend the canary version of our application to log not only server side errors but also client side Javascript errors.

 This was achieved using PhantomJs - a headless browser process - to spawn ghost clients everytime a user was served a canary version of the application.
 The ghost version of the application would request for the same page the client requested for and also be notified of when the real client performs user actions.
 This is so that whenever the client gets an error due to some user action, the ghost should get the same error as well.